wearetriple/web-defaults/project-structure.md

 │   ├── date.ts
 │   ├── array.ts
 │   ├── object.ts
-│   └── formatMoney.ts
+│   └── format-money.ts
 ├── App.tsx                               # Initial app component, always cluttered with initialization scripts └── index.ts
 ```

 ### Example: Application scaling by folders per feature

-In order to scale the application it's optional to keep most of the code inside the features folder.
-Every feature folder should contain domain specific code for a given feature.
-This will allow you to keep functionalities scoped to a feature and not mix its declarations with shared things.
-This is much easier to maintain than a flat folder structure with many files.
+If you want to make your application more scalable it's optional to create a feature-based folder structure.
+It will allow you to keep functionalities scoped to a feature and not mix its declarations with shared code.
+This can make it easier to maintain than a flat folder structure with many files.

 ```
-src/features/chatBot/
+src/features/chat-bot/
 ├── assets/
 │   └── images/
 ├── components/
 │   ├── PromptInput/